Woman smiles and shakes the hand of a new employee

 • Writing and maintaining employee handbooks.

-Many small business owners take on tasks such as payroll, benefits management, hiring, and training, instead of hiring a human resources generalist or bringing on a partner; however, that can limit the ability of the business to hire and foster great employees who help the business grow.
+Many small business owners take on tasks such as payroll, benefits management, hiring, and training instead of hiring a human resources generalist or bringing on a partner.
+However, this can limit the business's ability to hire and foster great employees who help it grow.
 At some point, it makes more sense for the business owner to delegate these tasks.

 When should a business owner delegate HR?